chinapedia/wikipedia.abstract.en/Page/Greek_language.md

 Periods

-Proto_Greek_Area_reconstruction.png-speaking area according to linguist Vladimir I. Georgiev]]
+-speaking area according to linguist Vladimir I. Georgiev]]

 The Greek language is conventionally divided into the following periods: